Blimster/tic_tac_toe/README.md

+# Tic Tac Toe

+Test project for web development with Dart + Deact with Github Codespaces.

 # Serve the application

-Run `webdev serve --hostname 0.0.0.0` from the terminal.
+Run `webdev serve` from the terminal.